mmkal/pgkit/packages/typegen/readme.md

 ### Advanced Configuration

 The `writeTypes` option allows you to tweak what's written to disk.
 Note that the usage style isn't finalised and might change in future.
-If you use it, please create a discussion about it in https://github.com/mmkal/slonik-tools/discussions so that your use-case doesn't get taken away unexpectedly.
+If you use it, please create a discussion about it in https://github.com/mmkal/slonik-tools/discussions so your use-case doesn't get taken away unexpectedly.

 #### Controlling write destination